Debraheem/Massive_star_binaries/index.md

 ./rn
 ```

 pgbinary should no longer crash!
+You can now continue on to [Lab1](./Lab1), where we will continue using and modifying this same `Lab1_binary` directory.